Connect with us

 Meanwhile, leaders in one of the poorest, unhealthiest states are leaving more than $1 billion a year in federal funding on the table with the refusal, even as people and hospitals statewide struggle.
 More than half of the state’s rural hospitals are at risk of closure, and even larger hospitals have been forced to slash services for budget reasons.

 While Reeves and other GOP leaders have adamantly opposed Medicaid expansion, they have offered few other specific solutions, and none approaching the magnitude of Medicaid expansion.
-Reeves, when questioned recently about the state's health care crisis, has said more free-market competition for health services would help, and that he wants more Mississippians to have good that provide health benefits.
+Reeves, when questioned recently about the state’s health care crisis, has said more free-market competition for health services would help, and that he wants more Mississippians to have good jobs that provide health benefits.

 In 2022 legislative hearings, lawmakers and health officials kicked around other ideas in lieu of Medicaid expansion to help hospitals.
-These included eliminating or temporarily halting the state “bed tax,” which hospitals pay to the state's share of Medicaid costs.
+These included eliminating or temporarily halting the state “bed tax,” which hospitals pay to cover the state’s share of Medicaid costs.

 Moore said eliminating this tax would help, and that the amount hospitals pay yearly runs from about $185 million to $300 million.

 Another idea was to switch hospital reimbursements for the Medicaid care they now provide from a rate based on Medicare to a standard “commercial rate.”
-In other states, such as , this change has resulted in much larger amounts paid to hospitals.
+In other states, such as Louisiana, this change has resulted in much larger amounts paid to hospitals.

 But Moore said this move, implemented last year, provided little benefit because Mississippi’s commercial rates for health services are so low.